 Indonesian Rupiah Wiki

 The rupiah (Rp) is the official currency of Indonesia.
-Issued and controlled by the Bank of Indonesia, the ISO 4217 currency code for the Indonesian rupiah is IDR.
-The name "Rupiah" is derived from the Sanskrit word for silver, rupyakam (रूप्यकम्).
+Issued and controlled by Bank Indonesia, the ISO 4217 currency code for the Indonesian rupiah is IDR.
+The name "rupiah" is derived from the Sanskrit word for silver, rupyakam (रूप्यकम्).
 Informally, Indonesians also use the word "perak" ("silver" in Indonesian) in referring to rupiah.
-The rupiah is subdivided into 100 sen, although inflation has rendered all coins and banknotes denominated in sen obsolete.
-Introduced in 1946 by Indonesian nationalists fighting for independence, the currency replaced a version of the Netherlands Indies gulden which had been introduced during the Japanese occupation in World War II.
-In its early years the rupiah was used in conjunction with other currencies, including a new version of the gulden introduced by the Dutch.
-The Riau islands and the Indonesian half of New Guinea (Irian Barat) had their own variants of the rupiah in the past, but these were subsumed into the national rupiah in 1964 and 1971 respectively (see Riau rupiah and West Irian rupiah).
-With currencyconverts.com you can convert Indonesian Rupiah (Rp) to any other foreign currency.
+The rupiah is divided into 100 sen, although inflation has rendered all coins and banknotes denominated in sen obsolete.
+Introduced in 1946 by Indonesian nationalists fighting for independence, the currency replaced a version of the Netherlands Indies gulden, which had been introduced during the Japanese occupation in World War II.
+In its early years, the rupiah was used in conjunction with other currencies, including a new version of the gulden introduced by the Dutch.
+The Riau islands and the Indonesian half of New Guinea (Irian Barat) had their own variants of the rupiah in the past, but these were subsumed into the national rupiah in 1964 and 1971, respectively (see Riau rupiah and West Irian rupiah).
+With currencyconverts.com you can convert Indonesian Rupiah () to any other foreign currency.
 To convert a certain amount of Indonesian Rupiah use currency converter.
 This page provides a free online information about currency conversion or exchange rates for world fiat currencies.
 Exchange rates for Indonesian Rupiah is calculated from mid-market real price and updates daily.
 Usually people search for IDR exchange rate before business travel to Indonesia, or during trip to other countries and want to check rate of Indonesian Rupiah in local money.
 On this page you can convert Indonesian Rupiah to main foreign currencies, get fast access to most used amounts of IDR or aether calculate any amount of Indonesian Rupiah in other fiat money.